fluidity-money/fluidity-app/cmd/microservice-ethereum-create-transaction-lootboxes/README.md

 # microservice-ethereum-create-transaction-lootboxes

-Creates lootboxes from attributes of winning transactions, and publishes to lootbox queue
+Creates lootboxes from user actions tracked by the application server, ignoring non-applications.

 ## Environment variables